HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

 <details>
   <summary><h2><strong>Pseudonymization of Markdown Content</strong></h2></summary>

-  This stage is critical for protecting patient privacy.
-It processes the Markdown files generated in Stage 1 to identify and replace personal identifiers, specifically names, with realistic-sounding pseudonyms.
+  Shown is the workflow needed to protect patient privacy.
+It utilizes Markdown files to identify and replace personal identifiers, specifically names, with realistic-sounding pseudonyms.
 This creates a safer dataset for subsequent tasks, such as training generative models or sharing example data, while aiming to preserve the original document structure and all other content.

+  *   **Purpose:**
-  *   **Purpose:** To automatically replace privacy-sensitive information, focusing on person names (e.g., patients, doctors, staff, family members), with plausible, fabricated pseudonyms.
-This process is performed using an Azure OpenAI model, with strict instructions to *only* modify names and meticulously preserve the original Markdown formatting and all other textual content.
+    * To automatically replace privacy-sensitive information, focusing on person names (e.g., patients, doctors, staff, family members), with plausible, fabricated pseudonyms.
+    * This process is performed using an Azure OpenAI model, with strict instructions to *only* modify names and meticulously preserve the original Markdown formatting and all other textual content.

   *   **Key Code Components:**
       *   **`pseudonymize_markdown(markdown_content, pdf_filename)`**: